 Note: The one thing I don’t suggest here, which might be obvious, is a camera.
 Phones these days have amazing photographic capabilities, so I felt there was no point in mentioning that here.
 If you’re just starting out, your phone will probably do you just fine.

 1. Get Whiteboards.

 Head to the nearest craft store and get a couple of foam core whiteboards.
 Seriously.
 They will do wonders for your photography.
 I use them to reflect light or create a pseudo-lightbox effect.
 They’re widely available and very inexpensive.
-You can also get a lightbox if you so desired, but it can’t beat the couple of dollars you’ll spend on those whiteboards.
+You can also get a lightbox if you so desire, and there are a few on amazon that are rather inexpensive, but it can’t beat the couple of dollars you’ll spend on those whiteboards.

 2. Bright White Light.

 Natural light is the best.
 I will never be able to suggest a cheap light that can beat the sun.
 It’s not going to happen.
 Even if you don’t have a lot of light if you can find a window that gets some decent sunlight, use it.
 Prop up a table and make use of those whiteboards.
 I also like to use a bright white light, especially if its cloudy or too late for good lighting.
 The light I use is this one from Amazon.
 You don’t need that one specifically – any inexpensive bright white light will do the trick.
 You can also put something over the light to help disperse it, so you don’t end up with any harsh reflections.
 I don’t have a full studio or anything to take these pictures (who does really?) and I don’t have professional-level lights, but I make it work.
 And now you can too.

 3. Keep Things Close